Configuration

 People: Full Body

-The entire body of a person is recognized.
+The full body of a person is detected.

 People: Head

-The head of a person is detected.
-This is advantageous if the entire body is not visible and the distance to the objects is less than 5 meters.
+The head of a person is detected, beneficial if the full body is not visible and if distance to objects is less than 5m.

 Event triggers